Webzang

 Option 3 — Medium cost but most professional: Use Google Workspace

 Premium business email platforms.
-We recommend Google Workspace whcih is £5 per month per mailbox but also gives access to Drive and other Google Services and double the mailbox capacity to personal gmail.
+We recommend Google Workspace, which is £5 per month per mailbox but also gives access to Drive and other Google Services and doubles the mailbox capacity to personal gmail.

 Advantages